ffakih5/Travelmate/README.md

 We drew on our personal experiences with travel and brought to light what we consider to be the key elements to ensuring you have a successful trip, wherever your destination may be!

 ## User Story
-AS A traveller/ blogger
+AS A traveller/ blogger <br>

-I WANT to access a dashboard with useful information about the country I intend to visit/share about.
+I WANT to access a dashboard with useful information about the country I intend to visit/share about. <br>

-SO THAT I plan my trip accordingly.
+SO THAT I plan my trip accordingly. <br>

 ## Acceptance Criteria
 <i>GIVEN a travel dashboard with form inputs

-*WHEN I search for a country
+WHEN I search for a country
 <br>THEN I am presented with an overview, currency, neighbours, travel advice, water quality and monthly average weather for that country<br>
 WHEN I view the overview for that country<br>
 THEN I am presented with the Capital city, spoken languages and country code<br>